Scohaboy Bog

 Scohaboy Bog (Móin na Scotha Buí in Irish) is a raised bog in County Tipperary in Ireland.
 It lies approximately 6 km northwest of Cloughjordan, County Tipperary, between the N52 and R490 roads.

 A Natural Heritage Area has been designated to protect the bog.
-The site is owned by Coillte, along with the adjacent Sopwell woods.
-Coillte refer to their section of the bog as being approximately 70 ha: the bog is described as "large" in the site synopsis for the Natural Heritage Area, but no area is given.
+The site has mixed ownership with approx a third each owned by the state forestry company Coillte, NPWS and private landowners.
+The adjacent Sopwell woods is owned by Coillte.
+Coillte refer to its section of the bog as being approximately 70 ha: the bog is described as "large" in the site synopsis for the Natural Heritage Area, but no area is given.

-The bog was restored in a project running from 2011 to 2015.
+The raised bog restoration programme at Scohaboy is one of Ireland`s most successful community supported conservation and climate action projects.
+The bog has seen three major restoration interventions, beginning with Coillte`s EU/LIFE project, launched in May 2015, a second project by NPWS funded under the National Raised Bog Restoration Plan was launched in November 2022 and a third project by NPWS and involving mostly private landowners took place in winter 2023 to bring close to 90% of the site under conservation management.

 Ecology

 As well as typical high bog plants, Scohaboy provides habitat for the rare Sphagnum imbricatum, and Prunus padus has been recorded.

 Scohaboy Bog supports a diversity of raised bog microhabitats, including extensive hummock/hollow complexes.
 Being one of the more southerly raised bogs in the country adds significantly to its ecological value.